ralphkalweit/kp-project/README.md

 ## Golang

 The most important parts of the Scala 3 code have also been implemented in Golang (Go).
-This allows for a comparison of the functional programming capabilities of Scala 3 and Go.
+This allows for a comparison of the functional programming capabilities of Scala 3 and Go.\
-The best way to understand the code is to read it!
-The tests should be very informative.
+The best way to understand the code is to read it and try it out!
+The tests should be very informative, too.

+All code regarding sudoku is in `go/sudoku`, the workflow is in `go/cmd` and there is a `go/util` package with a few Higher-Order Functions.

 ### Setup your environment
 Follow the [official instructions](https://go.dev/doc/tutorial/getting-started) to set up a go environment, and you should be good to "go" (e.g. execute code, run tests, debug).